jessonfoo/p002/week_4/README.md

 When you make updates to the files (or add a file), you should commit your work the same way you did for your website through the app.
 Include a commit message that describes what you've changed.

-You need to submit your work through on [apply.devbootcamp.com](apply.devbootcamp.com) by Sunday at 11:59pm.
-When you log in, look at your profile page.
-There should be a "Unit 2 Week 4 Submission" form.
-Please fill it out.
-Note: It will take you a bit of time to complete.

-Please let me know if you have any questions or issues by responding to this post!﻿

 ## Remember your Unit Goals!
 - Pair at least once this week with a member of your accountability group.  *You need to pair **4** times this unit*